Switzerland County Courthouse

-Switzerland County Courthouse is a historic courthouse located at Vevay, Switzerland County, Indiana.
+Switzerland County Courthouse is a historic courthouse located at Vevay, Indiana.
 It was built between 1862 and 1864, and is a three-story, rectangular Greek Revival style red brick building with limestone and white painted wood trim.
 The building measures 52 feet by 96 feet.
 It features a tall, pedimented tetrastyle portico with fluted Corinthian order columns.
 The building is topped by a copper clad dome with cupola.

 It was listed on the National Register of Historic Places in 2009.